SymfonyCasts/symfony-ux/sfcasts/turbo/server-frame-redirect.md

 The last little piece of work is back in JavaScript.
-We already have a `beforeFetchResponse()` method, which is currently looking to see if a request was successful and redirected... and checking for the `turboFrameRedirect` data attribute.
+We already have a `beforeFetchResponse()` method, which is currently looking to see if a request was successful and redirected... and checking for the `turboFormRedirect` data attribute.

 We can simplify this a *lot*.
 All we need to do *now* is check to see if the response